José Luis Martí

-José Luis Martí Soler (born 28 April 1975) is a Spanish professional football manager and former player who played as a central midfielder.
+José Luis Martí Soler (born 28 April 1975) is a Spanish former professional footballer who played as a central midfielder, currently a manager.

 Known for his tactical awareness, he amassed La Liga totals of 336 matches and eight goals over 13 seasons, representing Mallorca (two spells), Tenerife and Sevilla.
 He won five major titles with the latter club, including two UEFA Cups.

 Martí started working as a manager in 2015, going on to spend three seasons in Segunda División with Tenerife and one apiece in the same tier with Deportivo, Girona, Leganés and Sporting de Gijón.

 Playing career

 Early years and Tenerife

 Martí was born in Palma de Mallorca.
-Having starting playing professionally with hometown's RCD Mallorca, making his first-team debut at the age of already 25 in the 1999–2000 season (one game, one minute against Deportivo Alavés), he switched the following campaign to the Canary Islands, joining CD Tenerife in the Segunda División and being instrumental in the team's promotion to La Liga.
+Having starting playing professionally with hometown's RCD Mallorca, making his first-team debut at the age of already 25 in the 1999–2000 season (one game, one minute against Deportivo Alavés after coming on as a substitute for Samuel Eto'o), he switched the following campaign to the Canary Islands, joining CD Tenerife in the Segunda División and being instrumental in the team's promotion to La Liga.

 Sevilla

 After Tenerife's top-division relegation, Martí played one more season with the club, then returned to the top flight as he joined Sevilla FC in July 2003, going on to become a regular in the Andalusia side's exploits in the subsequent years – for instance, as they won back-to-back UEFA Cups, he totalled 24 appearances scoring two goals, both through penalties.

 In May 2007, Martí extended his contract with Sevilla until 2010.
-However, having lost his importance in 2007–08, he was loaned to Real Sociedad in January 2008, but the Basques ultimately failed to return to the top tier.
+However, having lost his importance in 2007–08 under Manolo Jiménez, he was loaned to Real Sociedad in January 2008; the Basques ultimately failed to return to the top tier after finishing fourth, with him as first-choice.

 Mallorca

-33-year-old Martí returned to Mallorca in July 2008, for about €500.000, being an undisputed starter in the first year upon his return and the following, when the Balearic Islands side were edged in the last matchday for the final berth for the UEFA Champions League, precisely by former club Sevilla.
+The 33-year-old Martí returned to Mallorca in July 2008, for about €500.000, being an undisputed starter in the first year upon his return and the following, when the Balearic Islands side were edged in the last matchday for the final berth for the UEFA Champions League, precisely by his former club Sevilla.
 Again from the penalty spot, he netted his only goal of the season at Sporting de Gijón on 4 October 2009 (4–1 defeat).

-Martí renewed his link on 29 June 2011, until the following year.
-Still first choice, the captain saw the team be relegated to division two in 2013, the first time in 16 years.
+Martí renewed his contract on 29 June 2011, until the following year.
+Still first choice, the captain saw the team be relegated to the second division in 2013, the first time in 16 years.

-One month after his 40th birthday, Martí announced he would retire from football at the end of the 2014–15 campaign, with Mallorca still in the second division.
+One month after his 40th birthday, Martí announced he would retire from football at the end of the 2014–15 campaign, with Mallorca still in the second tier.